iammortimer/WE_LPoS_Payout/README.md

 {
-    "node": enter your node address, for example: "http://localhost:6862", "address" : enter the WE address of your node, "startBlock" : starting block of the calculations (usually the endBlock from the last time it was run or 1 if it's the first time), "endBlock" : ending block for the calculations to run to (enter 0 if you want to use the current last block), "apikey" : enter your api key for use with swagger,
+    "node": enter your node address, for example: "http://localhost:6862", "address" : enter the WE address of your node, "addressCosts" : enter the WE address where you wawnt to move remaining funds to, "startBlock" : starting block of the calculations (usually the endBlock from the last time it was run or 1 if it's the first time), "endBlock" : ending block for the calculations to run to (enter 0 if you want to use the current last block), "apikey" : enter your api key for use with swagger,